Goodman-lab/CONFPASS/README.md

 ```python
 python -m confpass *.sdf --per 0.05 --p2gjf
 ```
-Please ensure that keywords.py is in the same directory as the sdf files.
+Please ensure that keywords.py is in the same directory as the sdf files. (keywords.py is in the /user_guide folder)

 Note on the keywords.py: the keywords for DFT calculations are specified using keywords.py